jcrist/skein/docs/source/specification.rst

       my_service:
         ...

-Service
-^^^^^^^

-The basic of unit of an application is a :class:`Service`.
-Services describe how to launch an executable, as well as how that executable should be managed over the course of the application.
-A service may also have multiple instances, each running in their own YARN container.
-A service description takes the following fields:
+.. _specification-master:

+Master
+^^^^^^

+All applications start with a single process called an *Application Master*.
+This process is responsible for starting and managing any additional containers during the lifetime of the application.

+In Skein, the Application Master is the Java process that interprets the specification, and manages any additional services that specification contains.
+It also allows for *optionally* running a single user-defined process, referred to in Skein as the *application driver*.
+If an application driver is specified, the application will terminate when that process exits, regardless if other services have yet to complete.

+The :class:`Master` object allows for configuring the Application Master Java process, as well as the optional user-defined application driver.
+Supported subfields are:

+.. _specification-resources:

 ``resources``
 ~~~~~~~~~~~~~

-The memory and cpu requirements to a single instance of the service.
-Takes the
+The memory and cpu requirements for the Application Master.
+Takes the following
-following fields:
+fields:

 - ``memory``